Graduate Student Resource Center (GSRC)

 The GSRC is located in the Student Resource Building, Room 1215

 The Graduate Student Peer Advisors are available to meet with fellow grad students to discuss anything related to grad school at UCSB.
-For more information on the peer advisors, including a list of their current office hours, visit The GradPost website.
+Click here for more information on the peer advisors and click here for a list of their current office hours.

 Headquartered in the Graduate Student Resource Center, The GradPost